-Yom Tov guide
+Yom Tov guide · this fall 5787 / 2026

-Yamim Noraim in Jerusalem,
+Yamim Noraim 2026 in Jerusalem,

 in the city our tefillos actually begin from.

 Two days of Rosh Hashana, the Aseres Yemei Teshuvah, the fast of Yom Kippur — spent in a hotel you trust, walking to a shul you belong in, with the people you want beside you.
-In 5787, Rosh Hashana begins the evening of Friday, September 11, 2026 (candle lighting in Jerusalem approximately 6:26pm), with the first day falling on Shabbos.
-Yom Kippur begins the evening of Sunday, September 20, 2026 (candle lighting approximately 6:14pm), with the fast on Monday, September 21.
-Here's how we plan it.

-The Rosh Hashana question.
+The Rosh Hashana Question

 Rosh Hashana in Jerusalem brings two days of Yom Tov for both Israeli and chutz-la'aretz families.
 Most hotels run a Rosh Hashana program with serious tefillos, communal seudos with the siman-rich menu (rimon, tapuach b'dvash, rosh, tzimmes), and a rav leading drashos between davening.
 Some families prefer the hotel communal experience; others walk to a specific shul and take meals at the hotel; others arrange private seudos in a hotel meeting room.